GQSco/UW_Course_Selection/README.md

 # UW_Course_Selection
-Assistance in creating a class schedule for the University of Washington
+Assistance in creating a class schedule for the University of Washington Seattle